Dallinger/Dallinger/docs/source/web_api.rst

     GET /ad_address/<mode>/<hit_id>

-Used to get the address of the experiment on the psiTurk server and to return participants to MTurk upon completion of the experiment.
+Used to get the address of the experiment on the psiTurk server and to return participants to Mechanical Turk upon completion of the experiment.
 This route is pinged automatically by the function ``submit_assignment`` in wallace.js.

 ::